Quick Reads

 Bahg nakh are often exaggerated in media (Cat Claws from Soul Calibur II)

-What cat or cat-like figure(s) Sneasel draws specific inspiration from is anyone’s guess, but it’s evident that Sneasel was indeed intended to be a cat—or at least part cat.
+What cat or combination of cat-like subjects Sneasel may draw exact inspiration from is anyone’s guess, but it’s evident that Sneasel was indeed intended to be a cat—or at least part cat.
 What do you see more in Sneasel: cat or weasel?
 Have you noticed any other possible cat connections not covered here?
 Drop a comment!

 Gallery